 John began his career in 1938 as a junior clerk in the Health Department of Thornbury Rural District Council.
 When the War broke out he volunteered to join the RAF aged 18 in 1940.
 He embarked for the Far East on 8th December 1941.
 He was taken prisoner by the Japanese in Java in 1942.
 He was a prisoner of the Japanese throughout the war and returned home in December 1945.
 Before he enlisted he weighed 13 stone 5lbs.
 By 1943 he weighed 6 stone 7lbs.
 He was presented with a certificate of gratitude from the people of Rangeworthy for the sacrifices he endured during the war.

 John was a clerk to Thornbury Town Trust for many years.
-We know they continued to live in Gloucester Road and this is confirmed by the electoral roll of 1970 which showed that John and Evelyn Ovens were living in Gloucester Road.
+We know they continued to live in Gloucester Road and this is confirmed by the electoral roll of 1970.
 Evelyn died in 1998 and John in 2011.

-Doreen Elizabeth Elsie Smith was born on 21 July 1925 and baptised at St Mary’s Church on 2nd September 1925 at which time the record shows that the family’s address was St Mary Street.
+Doreen Elizabeth Elsie Jenkins nee Smith was the eldest daughter of Frank and Augusta Smith of 9 St John Street.
+She was born on 21 July 1925 and baptised at St Mary’s Church on 2nd September 1925 at which time the record shows that the family’s address was St Mary Street.

 The electoral rolls indicate that Frank Leonard and Augusta Annie Smith (presumably with their daughter Doreen) were living 9 St John Street by 1930.